kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 - 9 6 6 6 6 6 6 6
 - 7 7 7 7 7 7 6 5

-> The values found in this method are created by spending 60 points in the following method.
-The GM can create other arrays if they desire.
+{% include meta.html content="The values found in this method are created by spending 60 points in the following method.
+The GM can create other arrays if they desire." %}

 #### Method 2: Point Buy
 You have 60 points to spend to gain a certain Characteristic Value.
 Each Characteristic must have at least a three and can be no greater than 10 by using this method.

 {% include table-index.html index = "GEN8" %}

-> The starting 60 points is only meant for extraordinary individuals, such are the players in this game.
-The GM should feel free to change that amount to 40 if they want a game based around more average individuals or can increase it to 80 for truly legendary characters.
+{% include meta.html content="The starting 60 points is only meant for extraordinary individuals, such are the players in this game.
+The GM should feel free to change that amount to 40 if they want a game based around more average individuals or can increase it to 80 for truly legendary characters." %}